admiraltyio/ambassador-shim-kubebuilder/README.md

-# Ambassador Mapping controller built with Kubebuilder
+# Ambassador Operator (Kubebuilder version)

-Source code of the Kubebuilder experiment described on the Admiralty blog: [Kubernetes Custom Resource, Controller and Operator Development Tools](https://admiralty.io/kubernetes-custom-resource-controller-and-operator-development-tools.html).
+**Project Status: Experimental**

 > [Ambassador](https://www.getambassador.io/), the "Kubernetes-native API gateway for microservices built on Envoy", currently pulls its configuration (mainly Mappings of URL prefixes to Kubernetes Services) [from annotations on Services](https://www.getambassador.io/reference/configuration); I wanted Ambassador to be even more Kubernetes native, so I've created a Mapping CRD and a controller that maintains a dummy Service for each Mapping, annotated according to the Mapping's Spec.

+From ["Kubernetes Custom Resource, Controller and Operator Development Tools"](https://admiralty.io/kubernetes-custom-resource-controller-and-operator-development-tools.html) (Admiralty blog); the post discusses Kubebuilder, Metacontroller, and the Operator SDK.
+As a use case, three different yet functionally equivalent Ambassador operators were created, one with each tool.
+This repository was built with Kubebuilder v1.0.1.

 ## Getting Started